 I’m a huge Dave Ramsey fan.
 I’ve read almost all of his books and if you know me well enough, you know that I love all things personal finance.
+From budgeting to investing in sanlam shares for an extra income, if there’s anything to do with personal finance, I want to know!
 It interests me so much that in my next life, I want to be a personal finance counselor….if there is a such thing!
-Anyways, I mention this because while reading his books and getting ourselves out of debt (I finally paid off my student loans last year..woot woot!)
+I just think that it’s so important to have a handle on your finances so that you plan accordingly for the future.
+I know it can be tough but with a little help, a financial plan can be put into place.
+Anyways, I mention this because while reading his books and learning from other sources like talking to national debt relief experts (to find more information go to their website) and getting ourselves out of debt (I finally paid off my student loans last year..woot woot!)
 I felt like it was in many ways, the same as loosing weight.
 You feel like you can never do it, it takes a while and a lot of presistance, a lot of sacrifice, not being afraid of “being weird” (all the Ramsey fans will get that) and it’s much like getting gazelle intensive and doing your baby steps and eventually it snow balls into success.
 I kind of looked at this whole thing the same way.
 I thought OK, I sacrificed some things to get out of debt and thought THAT was impossible…so why can’t I do THIS!?
 When all is said and done, I’d love to say that I’ve lost a total of 100 pounds, so I’m going to continue my gazelle intensiveness and look at it this way.
 I’ve already paid back 60 pounds, I’m going to get out of the debt of 40 more pounds.
 I OWE it to myself!
 I’m going to be weird…as Dave says!

 During one of my “feeling sorry for myself plateau’s” I dug around in some of my photos and found this.
 It made me feel a little bit better of my progress so far.
 I look a little less “puffy” now.
 I should mention, all the photos are taken with my iphone….you know, so that they are “authentic!” 🙂